 Cluj-Napoca (or simply Cluj) is Romania's second largest city with a vibrant personality: young-hearted and always-up-to-something, a major cultural and university hub full of creative energy and good vibes!

 With a mix of medieval landmarks, architectural jewels and trendy urban hotspots, Cluj is a laid-back city where people enjoy life at a slower pace than in the capital Bucharest.
-It's also ideally located in the region of Transylvania which makes it a perfect base to explore nearby attractions on day trips.
-And there are many cheap low cost flights from European cities to Cluj so it's a perfect spot for a quick city break!
+It's also ideally located to explore the must see sights of Transylvania.
+And with so many cheap low cost flights from all over Europe, Cluj-Napoca is perfect for a quick city break!